cyberbotics/webots/docs/discord/technical-questions-2020.md

 `@yash` you can run the c++ roscontroller, but then interact with it through your own python scripts

 ##### yash 07/24/2020 14:37:10
 I didn’t understand exactly !
-If you may elaborate it would be great <@239507682111913984>
+If you may elaborate it would be great `@Simon Steinmann`

 ##### Simon Steinmann [Moderator] 07/24/2020 14:38:29
 if you run your simulation with the standard ros controller, every motor and sensor will get it's own topics.
 You can check these by running 'rostopic list', 'rosnode list' and 'rosservice list'